Fiona Sinclair QC

 - Acting for architects on a £2 million claim arising out of the redevelopment of commercial premises in London W1.

 - Advising a developer as to status and effect of an Employer’s Agent’s instruction issued under a design and build contract.

 - Acting for structural engineers in a £2 million claim arising out of the collapse of a 200-year old retaining wall during groundworks.

-Fiona's interest in construction and engineering disputes originated with her extensive practice in professional liability concerning architects and engineers.
-She writes the chapter on Construction Professionals in Jackson & Powell on Professional Negligence (Sweet & Maxwell, 6th edition, 2007).
+Fiona's interest in construction and engineering disputes originated with her extensive practice in construction professional liability.
+She writes the chapter on Construction Professionals in Jackson & Powell on Professional Liability (Sweet & Maxwell, 7th edition, 2012).

 She is a Member of the Committee of the Technology and Construction Court Bar Association (TECBAR) and a member of the Society of Construction Law (SCL).